mtonjes/Metrics/sheets/README.md

 > cd -

 ```
-Follow [1] instruction if you have updated list of USA LPC authors
+Follow [1] instruction below if you have updated list of USA LPC authors
 ```
-> chmod +x generate_sheets.sh && ./generate_sheets.sh
+> chmod +x generate_sheets.sh
+> ./generate_sheets.sh
 ```

-You will be asked to enter your login and password, because CADI requires authentication in order to access data (note, the getting grid certificate proxy above has replaced that).
+You will be asked to enter your CERN login and password, because CADI requires authentication in order to access data (note: this will be saved after the initial run in the file).

 ...wait... take a break :)

-Generated sheets will be stored in **sheets** directory as csv files.
+Generated sheets will be stored in the **sheets** directory as csv files.
 Separator is pipe `|`

 For the first time script will take about 30mins because it downloads a lot of data from CADI.